OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Dumping KeyChain Data

-Keychain-Dumper <sup>[8]</sup> lets you dump the contents of the KeyChain on a jailbroken device.
+[Keychain-Dumper](https://github.com/ptoomey3/Keychain-Dumper/) lets you dump the contents of the KeyChain on a jailbroken device.
 The easiest way of running the tool is to download the binary from its GitHub repo:

 ``` bash
 $ git clone https://github.com/ptoomey3/Keychain-Dumper